 To Build the Next Billion-Dollar Startup Company

-What do Mark Zuckerberg, Elon Musk, and Bill Gates share in common as traits and skills?
+What traits and skills do Mark Zuckerberg, Elon Musk, and Bill Gates have in common?

 How to become a good listener?

 Listening is about just listening.
-If you ask a question, an opening question, what do you think about the following, to a teammate.
-Then you listen just in silence, like this.
+Ask a question to a teammate, what do you think about the following?
+Then just listen to what they have to say.
 Process what they said, take good notes, and respond.
 That's what listening is about.
 Whether it's an open-ended or a closed-ended question, "How tall are you?"
 Well, that's pretty simple.
 Or, "How much do you weigh?"
-Whatever their willing to tell you.
-Listening is about either open-ended or closed-ended questions you might ask.
+Whatever they're willing to tell you.
 Just listening to your teammates and understanding what it is; their values, their goals, and what they're about.
-Listening skills are of utmost import.

-Second thing is speaking.
-Whether your on stage, whether your speaking to a small group of five maybe ten, twenty people in your company, maybe more.
-Speaking is about having a mission, having a goal, understanding your audience, and how to connect and convey a message.
-Having speaking skills are phenomenally important, for a start-up of two people all the way up to one-hundred, five-hundred people, if not thousands.
-Got to be able to speak to an audience and make sure they connect with you and imagine themselves doing business with you, or working with you.
+The second trait that these leaders share in common is knowing how to speak.
+Whether you're on stage or you're speaking to a small group of five maybe ten, twenty people in your company, speaking is about having a mission, having a goal, understanding your audience, and connecting and convey a message.
+Having speaking skills are phenomenally important, whether it is for a start-up of two people all the way up to a company with five-hundred people.
+You have to be able to speak to an audience and make sure they connect with you.
+They have to be able to imagine themselves doing business with you or working with you.

 The third thing is questioning.
 As I mentioned, there's two types of questions, open-ended and closed-ended, those two are different.
-Open-ended is about feelings, and about emotions, and about subjective understandings of something.
-You have to know what questions to ask of anybody.
-If, for example, you're the CEO of a company, chief operating officer, and you want to figure out how a logistics plan is taking place.
-And you want to talk to the people on the ground, the people in the garage, the people who are in the warehouse who are assembling things for your company, and the logistics.
-Find out how what it is their thinking, how their feeling about the process, what it is they would like to improve, and listen to them.
-Question, ask the right questions of them.
+Open-ended is about feelings, emotions, and about subjective understandings of something.
+You have to know what questions to ask.
+For example, if you're the CEO of a company and you want to figure out how a logistics plan is taking place, you need to ask different members of your company the right questions.
+Talk to the people on the ground, the people in the garage, and the people who are in the warehouse who are assembling things for your company.
+Find out how what it is they're thinking, how they're feeling about the process, what it is they would like to improve, and listen to them.
 Those are types of questions you can ask.
 Every great leader knows the right question to ask, how to ask them, and when to listen.

-Fourth thing is candor.
+The Fourth thing is candor.
 You've got to tell people what they need to hear, not what they want to hear.
-In our book, Kings Over Aces, which is on Amazon, you should absolutely buy it.
-It's a best seller on investing, and start-ups, and leadership skills, called King's Over Aces.
-I mention one of the best quotes I ever heard from my father, which is, tell people what they need to hear not what they want to hear.
-Always be honest, direct, to the point where you're almost at fault for being to candid.
+In our book, Kings Over Aces, which is a best seller on Amazon, and an absolute must buy it, I mention one of the best quotes I ever heard from my father, which is, "tell people what they need to hear not what they want to hear."
+Always be honest, direct, and to the point where you're almost at fault for being to candid.
 All leaders have had that sort of candor that nobody else has had.
 They're willing to be so stubborn, so honest about things that people trust them and believe in them.